nikos-chatzatoglou/idai-field/desktop/src/manual/manual.en.md

 ### CSV

-CSV (file extension *csv*) is the main file format for importing and exporting resource data in the context of Field Desktop.
+CSV (file extension *csv*) is the main file format for importing and exporting resource data in the context of iSkavo.
 CSV files can be read and edited by all common spreadsheet applications.

 CSV files **do not contain geodata**.
 Use one of the two formats *GeoJSON* or *Shapefile* to export geodata or add it to existing resources via import.